 “McClellan certainly showed capacity in his retreat, but there is little cause to laud a general who is driven out of his entrenchments by a smaller and worse-armed force than his own and compelled to abandon a campaign in the preparation of which he had spent many months and many millions of dollars and seek safety by flying to other troops for cover, burning his depots of provisions and marking his route by scattered arms, ammunition, and wagons.”

-A report from Richmond stated that “thousands of fathers, brothers, mothers, and sisters of the wounded are arriving in the city to attend their suffering relations, and to recover the remains of those who were slain.”
-The standoff on the Peninsula continued.
+The misery that went with such a horrible campaign continued.
+From Richmond, a report stated that “thousands of fathers, brothers, mothers, and sisters of the wounded are arriving in the city to attend their suffering relations, and to recover the remains of those who were slain.”
+Meanwhile, the standoff on the Peninsula continued.

 - Catton, Bruce, The Army of the Potomac: Mr. Lincoln’s Army.
 Garden City, NY: Doubleday & Co., Inc., 1951.